 The original Dank Vapes is alleged to have been made by Dankwoods, originally known for using Backwoods cigars to make blunts.
 Dank Vapes now has packaging showing up on various sites.
 You can now find packaging for Dank Vapes on Alibaba, eBay, Amazon, and other sites.
 Even vape specific sites like carry them like Cheapest Vape Supplies.

-So, how do I know if my Dank Vapes is legit?
+How do I know if my Dank Vapes is real?